Galapagos Cruise15 day cruise/tour - November 25, 2022

 Day 14: Dec 8: Quito – Equator – Quito

 Today we will spend time on the Equator.
 It is amazing how water spins different a few feet apart from one side of the Equator line to the other.
-Upon returning to Quito we will finish touring before returning to your 5-Star Luxury Hotel.
+Upon returning to Quito we will fly late evening back to the US and home. (no hotel included tonight).

 Day 15: Dec 9: Quito – Home

-This morning we will fly back to the US.
+This morning we will catch our connecting flight back to our home cities.